r1m/GSExtended/README.md

 They are stored locally on your computer.
 Some of them need a complete refresh of the page to be active.

-Donate
+Donate :beer:
 ------
 You like this script ?
-You can buy me a beer ;-)
+You can buy me a beer :smile:

 [![donate](https://www.paypalobjects.com/webstatic/en_US/btn/btn_donate_pp_142x27.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=4YXL239WTATZU&lc=GB&item_name=Ram&item_number=GSExtended&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_pp_142x27%2epng%3aNonHosted)